Personalized Reward Learning with Interaction-Grounded Learning (IGL): Discussion

 We evaluated the proposed personalized IGL approach (\igl) in three different settings: (1) A simulation using a supervised classification dataset shows that \igl can learn to successfully distinguish between different communication modalities; (2) A simulation for online news recommendation based on real data from Facebook users shows that \igl leverages insights about different communication modalities to learn better policies and achieve fairness with consistent performance among diverse user groups; (3) A real-world experiment deployed in an image recommendation product showcases that the proposed method outperforms the hand-engineered reward baseline, and succeeds in a practical application.

-This work assumes that users may communicate in different ways, but a given user expresses (dis)satisfaction or indifference to all content in the same way.
+Our work assumes that users may communicate in different ways, but a given user expresses (dis)satisfaction or indifference to all content in the same way.
 This assumption was critical to deriving the inverse kinematics approach, but in practice user feedback can also depend upon content~\citep{freeman2020measuring}.
-IGL with arbitrary joint content-action dependence of feedback is intractable, but plausibly there exists a tractable IGL setting with a constrained joint content-action dependence, we are very much interested in exploring as part of future work.
-Furthermore, although we established the utility of a three state model over a two state model in our experiments, perhaps more than three states is necessary for more complex recommendation scenarios.
+IGL with arbitrary joint content-action dependence of feedback is intractable, but plausibly there exists a tractable IGL setting with a constrained joint content-action dependence.
+We are very much interested in exploring this as part of future work.
+Additionally, although we established the utility of a three state model over a two state model in our experiments, perhaps more than three states is necessary for more complex recommendation scenarios.

 Although we consider the application of recommender systems, personalized reward learning can benefit any application suffering from a one-size-fits-all approach.
-One candidate domain is the detection of underlying medical conditions and development of new treatments and interventions.
-Systematic misdiagnoses in subgroups with symptoms different than the ``norm'' are tragically standard in medicine. \texttt{IGL-P} can empower medical practitioners to address systematic inequality by tuning diagnostic tools via personalization and moving past an oblivious diagnostic approach.
-Other potential applications are learned brain-computer and human-computer interfaces~\citep{xie2022interaction}.
-One example is a self-calibrating eye tracker where people's response to erroneous agent control is idiosyncratic~\citep{gao2021x2t}.
+One candidate domain is adaptive brain-computer and human-computer interfaces~\citep{xie2022interaction}.
+An example is a self-calibrating eye tracker where people's response to erroneous agent control is idiosyncratic~\citep{gao2021x2t,zhang2020human, saran2018human}.
+Other domains include the detection of underlying medical conditions and development of new treatments and interventions.
+Systematic misdiagnoses in subpopulations with symptoms different than those of white men are tragically standard in US medicine~\citep{unfair_medical}, with early stroke signs overlooked in women, minorities and young patients~\citep{newman2014missed}, underdetected multiple sclerosis in the Black community~\citep{okai2022advancing}, and the widespread misclassification of autism in women~\citep{supekar2015sex}. \texttt{IGL-P} can empower medical practitioners to address systematic inequality by tuning diagnostic tools via personalization and moving past a patient-oblivious diagnostic approach.
+Other possible applications that can achieve improved fairness by using \texttt{IGL-P} include automated resume screening~\citep{parasurama2022gendered} and consumer lending~\citep{dobbie2021measuring}.